 Author: Serena Bishop Gordon

 There is a lot of talk these days about marginal gains; incremental improvements that over time add up to more significant increases in performance.
-These can come from changes in training, diet, equipment, and race preparation, for example.
-Gains from training and diet can take time to play out.
-Gains from equipment choices can be expensive.
-Gains from race preparation are quick to realize, cost nothing, and are often overlooked.
+These can come from changes in training, diet, equipment, or race preparation, for example.
+Gains from training and diet can take time to play out, while gains from equipment choices can be expensive.
+But gains from race preparation are quick to realize, cost nothing, and are often overlooked.
 If you are a mountain bike racer, part of race preparation is previewing the course.
 Pre-riding when done effectively and efficiently will give you confidence, leave you fresh, and set you up for a great race.
-Let this be your secret weapon.

 The pre-ride of a mountain bike course ideally should take place the day before the race and last 90 minutes; including 15 minutes of tempo, 5-10 minutes of threshold work and a few starting sprints.
 The goal of the pre-ride is to open up your legs, doing just enough work to get your energy systems going without causing fatigue, and to gain an understanding of the course; terrain, trail conditions, technical features, feed zone locations, possible bottleneck points, what side of the starting grid you want to be on, and how you need to position yourself coming into the finishing straight in case of a sprint finish.